Looking For An Indoor Playground? 25 of London’s Best

 Gambado Chelsea + Beckenham

-Gambado wants to offer more than just soft play, they'd like visiting children to have the opportunity to play, run free and explore in a fun, safe and stimulating environment.
+If you’re looking for soft play in south east london, Gambado wants to offer more than that, they’d like visiting children to have the opportunity to play, run free and explore in a fun, safe and stimulating environment.

 Gambado centres offer a wide range of activities where children and adults can play and learn together.

-The centres are home to some of the largest play frames in the country, giant slides, bouncy ball pits, dodgems, a carousel and even a full-size climbing wall (Watford centre only).
+The children’s indoor playground is home to some of the largest play frames in the country, giant slides, bouncy ball pits, dodgems, a carousel and even a full-size climbing wall (Watford centre only).

 They’ve recently launched Toddler Time, a range of activities for younger children that runs every weekday during term time.